 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 Shares held of record by stockholders or their nominees who do not return a signed and dated proxy or attend the Annual Meeting in person will not be considered present or represented at the Annual Meeting and will not be counted in determining the presence of a quorum.
+Consistent with applicable law, the Company intends to count abstentions and broker non-votes only for the purpose of determining the presence or absence of a quorum for the transaction of business.
+A broker "non-vote" refers to shares held by a broker or nominee that does not have the authority, either express or discretionary, to vote on a particular matter.
+Applicable rules no longer permit brokers to vote in the election of Directors if the broker has not received instructions from the beneficial owner.
+This represents a change from prior years when brokers had discretionary voting authority in the election of Directors.
+Accordingly, it is important that beneficial owners instruct their brokers how they wish to vote their shares.

-Directors are elected by a plurality of the votes cast if a quorum is present.
+With respect to the election of two Class I Directors in Proposal 1, such Directors are elected by a plurality of the votes cast if a quorum is present.
+Votes may be cast for or withheld from each Director.
 In a plurality election, votes may only be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
-This means that the three persons receiving the highest number of "FOR" votes will be elected as Directors.
-Abstentions and broker non-votes will be counted for the purpose of determining a quorum, but will not be counted for the purpose of determining the number of votes cast on a given proposal.
-Because Directors are elected by plurality, abstentions and broker non-votes will be entirely excluded from the vote to elect Directors and will have no effect on its outcome.
+This means that the two persons receiving the highest number of "FOR" votes will be elected as Directors.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2010 in Proposal 2 requires the affirmative vote of a majority of the votes cast on such proposal assuming a quorum is present.
+Any shares not voted (whether by abstention, broker non-vote or otherwise) will have no impact on the election of Directors, except to the extent that the failure to vote for an individual results in another individual receiving a larger percentage of votes, and no impact on the proposal for approval of each other matter expected to be voted on at the Annual Meeting.

 We encourage you to vote by completing, signing, dating and returning the enclosed proxy card or if you hold your shares through a brokerage firm, bank or other financial institution, by completing and returning a voting instruction form.
-This ensures that your shares will be voted at the Annual meeting and reduces the likelihood that the Company will be forced to incur additional expenses soliciting proxies for the Annual Meeting.
+This ensures that your shares will be voted at the Annual Meeting and reduces the likelihood that the Company will be forced to incur additional expenses soliciting proxies for the Annual Meeting.